 Does your photo booth have the ability to send users digital prints?

-If you photo booth company is offering texting and emailing features, this is a good sign.
+If your photo booth company is offering text and emailing features, this is a good sign.

 How is the quality of the photos?

 Browse past galleries and look at the hi-res versions of the photos the company is taking.
 For most photo booths, the colors should be bright and vibrant.
 The image should be sharp and in focus, not blurry.
-Better photos typically means better equipment that is actually studio-quality, as well as a general grasp and understanding of photo knowledge.
+Better photos typically equate to a photo booth company that is actually using studio-quality equipment and that they have a general grasp and understanding of photo knowledge.

 How many people can you fit in your photo booth?